howerj/subleq/ioccc/remarks.md

 that is only (much less than) half the battle in understanding the system, focus instead on the data.

+# Puns

+* This submission is very risky.
+In fact, I took the ultimate risk in submitting it.
+* When reverse engineering this, don't be too negative.

 # Portability and Features

 * Running this on a 16-bit machine might not work, it might